What Are The Best Analog Hygrometers?

 You should already know what relative humidity is and why it is important.
 The first step to monitoring and measuring RH is to get a good hygrometer.
 It doesn’t have to be the most expensive or one of the cheapest.
 Just make sure the one you get is accurate and reliable.

 As mentioned above, there are many options, including analog and digital, indoor and outdoor.
-As a pick of one of the best analog hygrometer options, we recommend the La Crosse Technology 18” unit, but all the other models mentioned above are all very good.
+As a pick of one of the best analog hygrometer options, we recommend the La Crosse Technology 18” unit, but all the other models mentioned above are very good.